fredmbarros/musical_modernisms_GP-Trio/Guerra-Peixe's Trio for violin, violonce.md

 ![](media/media/Exemplo-2.png)

-Example 2: GUERRA-PEIXE - Trio for violin, violoncello and piano, 1st mov., measures 70-74.
+Example 2: Guerra-Peixe - Trio, 1st mov., measures 70-74.

 The exposition went from D to F#, then to B and finally to A, and from the first group to the second - the foundational polarity of sonata form - the piece descends a minor third, as if going from major to relative minor, but here making a homologous move from D Lydian to B Dorian.
 As we can see, despite B2 being in the dominant region, the modalism present in the *Trio* takes over the role of the tonal relations in a conventional *sonata-allegro*.
 This serves as an entry point into a significant aspect of the piece: Guerra-Peixe stayed rooted in principles from the Western tradition while infusing them with elements of different origins; following *sonata* procedures by the book, but employing material of recognizably Brazilian character.